Hungerford Park includes much of the land to the east and south of the town.

 In 1787 the estate was bought by Charles Dalbiac, a Protestant Huguenot whose father had fled France as a child hidden in a hamper, presumably with a large amount of money.

+It seems that Dalbiac pulled down the old Tudor house at Hungerford Park and built a new one.
 The Berkshire Directory of 1796 states "Mr Charles Dalbiac, the present proprietor, has lately erected an elegant villa in the Italian style on the spot where the old house stood".

 There, he raised a family, including his eldest son, Lieut-Gen Sir James Charles Dalbiac KCH who famously led the left wing of the 4th Dragoons at the Battle of Talavera during the Peninsular War.
 The family sold up in 1796.